-- In June 2023, updated results were presented from the Waldenstrom macroglobulinemia ("WM") cohort from the single center clinical study at Fred Hutch and showed 83% (5/6) of WM patients treated with MB-106 responded to treatment, including two complete responses ("CR"), 1 very good partial response ("VGPR"), 1 partial response ("PR"), and 1 minor response, with the remaining patient experiencing stable disease.
-No grade 3 or 4 cytokine release syndrome ("CRS") or grade 2, 3, or 4 immune effector cell-associated neurotoxicity syndrome ("ICANS") has been observed - Also in June 2023, final data was presented on the follicular lymphoma ("FL") cohort from the single center clinical study at Fred Hutch and showed a 95% overall response rate ("ORR") and 80% CR rate across all patients, and 100% ORR and 91% CR with higher dose levels, including one patient previously treated with CD19-targeted CAR T cell therapy.
-There were no grade 3 or higher CRS or ICANS of any grade observed. - In 2023, Mustang anticipates dose escalation in its multicenter Phase 1 trial and reporting response data from this trial in both the third and fourth quarters of 2023.
+- In August 2023, Mustang announced initial data from its ongoing multicenter, open-label, non-randomized Phase 1/2 clinical trial evaluating the safety and efficacy of MB-106 CAR T cell therapy.
+Initial data show clinical responses from four of four indolent lymphoma patients, including two complete responses in FL patients, one of which was previously treated with CD19 CAR-T cell therapy. - In June 2023, updated results were presented from the Waldenstrom macroglobulinemia ("WM") cohort from the single center clinical study at Fred Hutch and showed 83% (5/6) of WM patients treated with MB-106 responded to treatment, including two complete responses ("CR"), 1 very good partial response ("VGPR"), 1 partial response ("PR"), and 1 minor response, with the remaining patient experiencing stable disease.
+No grade 3 or 4 cytokine release syndrome ("CRS") or grade 2, 3, or 4 immune effector cell-associated neurotoxicity syndrome ("ICANS") has been observed. - Also in June 2023, final data were presented on the follicular lymphoma ("FL") cohort from the single center clinical study at Fred Hutch and showed a 95% overall response rate ("ORR") and 80% CR rate across all patients, and 100% ORR and 91% CR at the two highest dose levels, including one patient previously treated with CD19-targeted CAR T cell therapy.
+No grade 3 or higher CRS was observed, and no ICANS of any grade was observed. - The FDA granted Orphan Drug Designation to MB-106 for the treatment of WM, and results from the indolent lymphoma arm of the ongoing Mustang-sponsored multicenter trial are expected to support an accelerated Phase 2 registration strategy for WM, with the first pivotal Phase 2 WM patient to be treated potentially in mid-2024. - MB-106 was sourced by Fortress and is currently in development at Mustang.